iam-avinash-jagtap/Trip-Mitra-Aj/README.md

 ## 🎯 Where Else Can This Project Be Used?

-Wanderly is **cloud-agnostic** and can be deployed in multiple enterprise environments.
+Wanderly is **cloud-agnostic** and production-ready.

 ---

 ## 🟣 Terraform (Infrastructure as Code)

-### 🔹 How to Use
+### 🔹 Usage

-* Use Terraform to:

-  * Create EC2
-  * Configure Security Groups
-  * Attach Elastic IP
+* Provision EC2, Security Groups, Elastic IP
+* Install Docker via user-data
-  * Provision Docker
+* Deploy using Docker Compose

 ### 🔹 Flow